moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 - [Start the server](/howto/create_instance.html#step-4-start-your-server)
 - [Mount additional volumes (Optional)](/howto/create_instance.html#mount-additional-volumes)

-<strong>Important</strong>: SSH regenerates keys using the key in your Control Panel at each reboot.<br/>
+<strong>Important</strong>: Youre SSH public keys are fetched during the boot
+process.<br/>
+If you add them after youre server is booted, they will *not* be added to youre `authorized_keys` file.<br/>
-To avoid this behavior, execute the following command on your server `echo manual > /etc/init/ssh-keys.override`
+If you do not want the keys to be downloaded during the next boot, execute the following command on your server `echo manual > /etc/init/ssh-keys.override`

 ## Server creation